dhermes/bezier/docs/abi/curve.rst

    The typical case is barycentric, i.e. :math:`\lambda_1 + \lambda_2 = 1`, but
    this is not required.

-   :param int* num_nodes:
+   :param num_nodes:
       **[Input]** The number of control points :math:`N` of a B |eacute| zier curve.
+   :type num_nodes: const int*
-   :param int* dimension:
+   :param dimension:
       **[Input]** The dimension :math:`D` such that the curve lies in :math:`\mathbf{R}^D`.
+   :type dimension: const int*
-   :param double* nodes:
+   :param nodes:
       **[Input]** The actual control points of the curve as a :math:`D \times N` array.
 This should be laid out in Fortran order, with :math:`D N` total values.
+   :type nodes: const double*
-   :param int* num_vals:
+   :param num_vals:
       **[Input]** The number of values :math:`k` where the quantity will be evaluated.
+   :type num_vals: const int*
-   :param double* lambda1:
+   :param lambda1:
       **[Input]** An array of :math:`k` values used for the first parameter :math:`\lambda_1`.
+   :type lambda1: const double*
-   :param double* lambda2:
+   :param lambda2:
       **[Input]** An array of :math:`k` values used for the second parameter :math:`\lambda_2`.
+   :type lambda2: const double*
    :param double* evaluated:
       **[Output]** The evaluated quantites as a :math:`D \times k` array, laid out in Fortran order.
 Column :math:`j` of ``evaluated`` will contain